Jani-Aelterman/Number-Match-App/README.md

-# Number-Match-App
+# Number Match

 This is a simple number match app for mobile and pc built using C# and .NET MAUI.
-The app uses material color utilities and material design components for the UI.
+The app uses material design and dynamic material colors.

 > made by Jani Aelterman